Category: Moments That Shaped Me

 There are responses that look polished, grammatically correct, even “perfect.”
 They use all the right words, the right tone, the right gestures of care.
 But for those of us with heightened sensitivity, discernment, and well‑developed pattern recognition, something feels off.
 We can sense when words are empty vessels.
 We can tell when care is performed rather than embodied.

-That was the case with an earlier encounter I had with a wellness blogger who claimed authority but failed to practice his ethical responsibility as a journalist.
+That was the case with an earlier encounter I had with a wellness blogger, Rohitash Yadav of Urban Wellbeing Tips, who claimed authority but failed to practice his ethical responsibility as a journalist.
 He didn’t fact‑check.
 He didn’t think through his response.
 He even linked to an unrelated post — all driven by ego and self‑promotion.
 On the surface, it looked like he respected my boundaries.
 In truth, it was face‑saving performance, optics for branding and monetization.

 In a previous post about the boundary violation in online interaction, When Clarity Doesn’t Need Permission,I talked about protecting my authenticity and space.
 That earlier reflection laid the groundwork for this one.